martintaleski/mysql-denormalization/README.md

 There is a denormalization procedure that is called by triggers on INSERT,UPDATE and DELETE on the `article_image` table.

 The image data is stored in a `images` field in json format on the `article` table.

+At the bottom of the file there are several inserts that will fill the database with example data to ilustrate the denormalized relation.